A framework for the local information dynamics of distributed computation in complex systems: Information Storage

+Another area of strong information storage appears to be the ``wake'' of the more complex gliders in rule 110 (see the glider at top right of \figu{110-ee-colour-8} and \figu{110-active-colour-16}).
+This result aligns well with our observation \cite{liz08a} that the dynamics following the leading edge of regular gliders consists largely of ``non-traveling'' information.
+The presence of the information storage is shown by both measures, although the relative strength of the total information storage is again revealed only by the local excess entropy.

-Negative values of $a(i,n,k = 16)$ for rules 54 and 110 are displayed in \fig{54-active-neg-16} and \fig{110-active-neg-16}.
-Interestingly, negative local components of local active information storage measure are concentrated in the traveling glider areas (e.g. $\gamma^{+}$ and $\gamma^{-}$ for rule 54 \cite{hord01}), providing a good spatiotemporal filter the glider structure.
-This is because when a traveling glider is encountered at a given cell, the past history of that cell (being part of the background domain) is misinformative about the next state, since the domain sequence was more likely to continue than be interrupted.
-For example, see the marked positions of the $\gamma$ gliders in \fig{54-closeup}.
-There we have $p(x_{n+1}|x^{(k=16)}_n) = 0.25$ and $p(x_{n+1}) = 0.52$: since the next state occurs relatively infrequently after the given history, we have a misinformative $a(n,k=16) = -1.09$ bits.
-This is juxtaposed with the points four time steps before those marked ``x", which have the same history $x^{(k=16)}_n$ but are part of the domain, with $p(x_{n+1}|x^{(k=16)}_n) = 0.75$ and $p(x_{n+1}) = 0.48$ giving $a(n,k=16) = 0.66$ bits, quantifying the positive information storage there.
-Note that the points with misinformative information storage are not necessarily those selected by other filtering techniques as part of the gliders: e.g. the finite state transducers technique (using left to right scanning by convention) \cite{han97} would identify points 3 cells to the right of those marked ``x" as part of the $\gamma^+$ glider.
+Negative values of $a(i,n,k = 16)$ for rules 54 and 110 are also visible in \figu{54-active-colour-16} and \figu{110-active-colour-16}.
+Interestingly, negative local components of local active information storage measure are concentrated in the traveling glider areas (e.g. $\gamma^{+}$ and $\gamma^{-}$ for rule 54 \cite{hord01}), providing a good spatiotemporal filter of these structures.
+This is because when a traveling glider is encountered at a given cell, the past history of that cell (being part of the background domain) is misinformative about the next value, since the domain sequence was more likely to continue than be interrupted.
+For example, see the marked positions of the $\gamma$ gliders in \figu{54-closeup}.
+There we have $p(x_{n+1} \mid \vec{x}^{(k=16)}_n) = 0.25$ and $p(x_{n+1}) = 0.52$: since the next value occurs relatively infrequently after the given history, we have a misinformative $a(n,k=16) = -1.09$ bits.
+This is juxtaposed with the points four time steps before those marked ``x", which have the same history $\vec{x}^{(k=16)}_n$ but are part of the domain, with $p(x_{n+1} \mid \vec{x}^{(k=16)}_n) = 0.75$ and $p(x_{n+1}) = 0.48$ giving $a(n,k=16) = 0.66$ bits, quantifying the positive information storage there.
+Note that the points with misinformative information storage are not necessarily those selected by other filtering techniques as part of the gliders: e.g. the finite state transducers technique (using left to right scanning by convention) by \citet{han97} would identify points 3 cells to the right of those marked ``x" as part of the $\gamma^+$ glider.